Observation of photon recoil effects in single-beam absorption spectroscopy with an ultracold strontium gas: Measurements

 Thanks to the high sensitivity and large dynamical range of our imaging camera (Andor iXon 897) at 689~nm, we can study the absorption spectrum on the narrow-line transition with a saturation parameter $s$ ranging from 0.01 to more than 100.
-Meanwhile, the cloud temperature and the atomic density can be controlled via the ODT depth and the TOF time $\tau_{\textrm{TOF}}$ independently.
+Here $s=I/I_s$ is the ratio between probe intensity $I$ and the saturation intensity $I_s=3~\mu$W/cm$^2$.
+Here we will focus on the narrow-line absorption spectrum at strong saturations with $s\gg 1$.
+Naturally, one would expect more photon recoil events for longer probe time $\tau_{\textrm{exp}}$.
+However, the signal-to-noise ratio (SNR) is already strongly suppressed for $\tau_{\textrm{exp}}>300\mu$s in our measurements (explained later).
+We chose $\tau_{\textrm{exp}}\ge100~\mu\mathrm{s}\sim5/\Gamma$ to ensure an observable recoil effect and $\tau_{\textrm{exp}}\le250\mu$s for a large enough SNR.